 NB.
 If you have any issues downloading and opening this form please e-mail email@example.com.

 While equality monitoring is not legally mandatory for employers in the private sector, it is recommended by the Equality and Human Rights Commission, and increasingly required by commissioners and financiers.

 The pan industry guidelines on data protection and security are available through the link below.
-They are designed to provide practical advice to assist in protecting the data of individuals and in turn protecting production companies from civil and/or criminal sanctions and reputational damage as the result of an unauthorised disclosure of personal or sensitive personal data.
-It is therefore important that all senior staff read these guidelines and that the necessary practical support and guidance is provided for all staff.
+They are designed to provide practical advice to assist in protecting the data of individuals and in turn protecting production companies from civil and/or criminal sanctions and reputational damage as the result of an unauthorised disclosure of personal or special category data.
+It is therefore important that all staff read these guidelines and that the necessary practical support and guidance is provided.

 Safe Storage and Best Practice:

-Employers must comply with the DPA and the data protection principles to securely store the personal and sensitive personal data collected.
-Please see the industry guidance for recommended practices for security of personal data.
+Employers must comply with Data Protection Legislation and the data protection principles contained when storing personal data and special category data.
+Please see the pan industry guidance for recommended practices on the security of personal data and special category data.

 If employers have any concerns about the data protection issues surrounding diversity monitoring, they should speak to their company’s data protection officer, or contact Pact or their commissioning broadcaster.